1. Make things personal

 - The chatbot can be programmed with information about your business and the FAQs you receive.
 The more it works, the more it learns.
 As time goes by, not only do its automatic responses get more accurate, but it can even start to let customers know about new products, discounts, etc.

 For many businesses, 2020 is a year of sink or swim.
-It’s more important than ever to focus energies—and budgets—on projects that will pay off.
+So it’s more important than ever to focus energies—and budgets—on projects that will pay off.

 The silver lining is that technological advances, like machine learning, finally allow retailers of all sizes to compete with the Amazons and the eBays of this world.
-In an affordable way, they allow you to personalize the experience for visitors to your site.
+Moreover, affordably, they will enable you to personalize the experience for visitors to your site.

-And it’s that personal touch which will keep your shoppers clicking, buying, and coming back for more.
+And it’s that personal touch that will keep your shoppers clicking, buying, and coming back for more.
+Schedule a free demo with us.